 Actions in 2022/23: To complete the review of the Category One Permit Conditions in relation to the Scallop Closed Season.
-Actions include to complete the Formal Consultation, creation of Officers' papers and reports, potential Annex production, decision making of the B&PSC, potential drafting, and administration work.
+Actions included the completion of the Formal Consultation, creation of Officers' papers and reports, Annex production, decision making of the B&PSC, potential drafting, and administration work.